Thursday, 1 January 2026

 The new mother has no map, and the available maps that display the techniques of motherhood cannot be trusted.
 In offering help, Stadlen too acknowledges that the map is under construction.
 And although she does not say so, the problem is essentially a philosophical one, and her efforts are philosophical in the way that Ludwig Wittgenstein conceived of philosophy as non-dogmatic and therapeutic.

-We are far, here, from technological toolkits’ for childcare and ‘mental health’ taught by health professionals’ and parenting counsellors’.
+We are far, here, from technological toolkits’ for childcare and ‘mental health’ taught by health professionals’ and parenting counsellors.

 This will be an online seminar, using ZOOM.

-Cost: Psychotherapy trainees £140, others £175, some bursaries
+Cost: Psychotherapy trainees £140, others £175, low rates for impecunious mothers and others

 Apply to: Anthony Stadlen, ‘Oakleigh’, 2A Alexandra AvenueLondon N22 7XE